 The Pug Zu Diet

-A tiny dog like the Pug Zu should be fed no more than one cup of food a day, and that too should be served in two separate servings divided across a 24-hour period.
+A tiny dog like the Pug Zu should be fed no more than one cup of food a day, and that too should be served in two separate servings divided across 24 hours.

 Keeping a consistent feeding routine for your pet is essential because it is prone to bloating as a result of overeating.